tobia80/zio-entity/README.md

 Event sourcing refers to a collection of patterns based on persisting the full history of a domain as a sequence of “events”, rather than persisting just the current state.

-ZIO-Entity is a ZIO based library that allows to implement distributed event sourcing and CQRS easily and in a functional way.
+ZIO-Entity is a ZIO based library that allows to implement Distributed Event Sourcing and CQRS easily and in a functional way.

 ## Inspiration